jssimmon/liminal-notes/_posts/2025-10-09-new-and-forthcoming-work.md

 ---

 ---
-title: "New and forthcoming Wwork"
+title: "New and forthcoming work"
 date: 2025-10-09
 ---